tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Electron)_intl_en.md

 1. If `role` in [TRTCParams](https://web.sdk.qcloud.com/trtc/electron/doc/zh-cn/trtc_electron_sdk/TRTCParams.html) is set to **`TRTCRoleType.TRTCRoleAnchor`**, the current user is in the role of an anchor.
 2. Call `enterRoom( )`, specifying the `appScene` parameter, and a room whose ID is the value of the `roomId` field in `TRTCParams` will be created.
-    -   `TRTCAppScene.TRTCAppSceneLIVE`: the interactive live video streaming mode, which features smooth mic on/off and anchor latency below 300 ms. Up to 100,000 users can play the anchor’s video at the same time with playback latency as low as 1,000 ms. The example in this document uses this mode.
+    -   `TRTCAppScene.TRTCAppSceneLIVE`: the interactive video streaming mode, which features smooth mic on/off and anchor latency below 300 ms. Up to 100,000 users can play the anchor’s video at the same time, with playback latency as low as 1,000 ms. The example in this document uses this mode.
-    -   `TRTCAppScene.TRTCAppSceneVoiceChatRoom`: the interactive live audio streaming mode, which features smooth mic on/off and anchor latency below 300 ms. Up to 100,000 users can play the anchor’s video at the same time with playback latency as low as 1,000 ms.
+    -   `TRTCAppScene.TRTCAppSceneVoiceChatRoom`: the interactive audio streaming mode, which features smooth mic on/off and anchor latency below 300 ms. Up to 100,000 users can play the anchor’s audio at the same time, with playback latency as low as 1,000 ms.
-    -   For more information about `TRTCAppScene`, see [TRTCAppScene ](https://web.sdk.qcloud.com/trtc/electron/doc/zh-cn/trtc_electron_sdk/global.html#TRTCAppScene).
+    -   For more information about `TRTCAppScene`, see [TRTCAppScene](https://web.sdk.qcloud.com/trtc/electron/doc/zh-cn/trtc_electron_sdk/global.html#TRTCAppScene).
 3. After the room is created, start encoding and transferring audio/video data.
 The SDK will return the [onEnterRoom(result)](https://web.sdk.qcloud.com/trtc/electron/doc/zh-cn/trtc_electron_sdk/TRTCCallback.html#event:onEnterRoom) callback.
 If `result` is greater than 0, room entry succeeds, and the value indicates the time (ms) room entry takes; if `result` is less than 0, room entry fails, and the value is the error code for the failure.

 <dx-codeblock>